- What if I start using QMedic and I am not happy with it?

-Yes, it is possible to purchase an extra wristband/pendant.
-Our base stations can support up to two buttons each.
+Yes, it is possible to purchase an extra wristband/pendant for the in-home systems (not available for Mobile Medical Alert System).
+Our in-home base stations can support up to two buttons each.
 The cost of a second button is $10 per month (i.e. Monthly Plan - 2 buttons = $40/month; Annual Plan - 2 buttons = $420/year).

 However, if you order two wristbands/pendants for the same machine, QMedic does not support activity and sleep monitoring as this data would be inaccurate.
 If data monitoring is important to you, we recommend purchasing two separate base stations, each with their own aligned wristband/pendant, at full cost.
 If you would like to order a second wristband/pendant, please call us on our toll-free sales line at 877.241.2244 (option 1).

-No. QMedic will not charge you any fees beyond the monthly, quarterly or annual service fees, unless you need to order a replacement component of the system (e.g. wristband/pendant, base station, etc.).
+No. QMedic will not charge you any fees beyond the monthly or annual service fees, unless you need to order a replacement component of the system (e.g. wristband/pendant, base station, etc.).

-Yes, QMedic offers a system that transmits over the cellular network in the case that the user does not have a functioning landline.
+Yes, QMedic offers an in-home cellular medical alert system that transmits over the cellular network in the case that the user does not have a functioning landline.
 The system is still only intended for use within the home and yard as the wearable device will NOT transmit data/voice call signals when out of range of the base station.

 No, QMedic's system will not automatically place a call in the case of a fall.
 The button must be pushed in order for the emergency call to be placed.
-We are currently updating our system with fall detection, but are still in the design and testing phase for the immediate future.
+We are currently evaluating fall detection technology, but are still in the design and testing phase for the immediate future.

 The QMedic system includes the base station, base station power cord, base station phone cord (for landline option only), wristband/pendant and instruction manual.

-If you live in the Continental United States (48 states or District of Columbia), you will receive the unit within 3-5 business days of purchasing if you order before 5pm EST. If you order after 5pm, please allow for four business days.
-If you live in Alaska and Hawaii, please allow 7-10 business days for Fedex ground shipping.
+If you live in the Continental United States (48 states or District of Columbia), you will receive the unit within 3-5 business days of purchasing if you order before 4:30pm EST. If you order after 4:30pm, please allow for one extra business day.
+If you live in Alaska and Hawaii, please allow 7-10 business days for USPS/Fedex ground shipping.
 If you need the device sooner than that, you can pay for premium expedited shipping.